 The first two phases are where you get excited about something and are motivated to find out as much as you can.
 This is an essential human drive, and I would never want to suppress it.
 But here’s what I’ve learned about managing it well:

 Identify the true need.
-Often the Inspiration Phase starts when we think we really want something, or even need it.
+Often the inspiration phase starts when we think we really want something, or even need it.
 But it’s not always a true need.
-We rarely explore how to get our true needs met without the Addition Phase, and it’s something worth considering as we think about the big picture of our lives.
+We rarely explore how to get our true needs met without the addition phase, and it’s something worth considering as we think about the big picture of our lives.
 What are true needs?
 More on that in the next section.

-In this whole process, I find the real learning is about true needs.
+In this whole process, I find that real learning is about true needs.
 It’s hard to understand true needs until you’ve gone through this process a few times.
 Here are a few ideas about how to identify the difference between true needs and wants.

 Finding Your True Needs

-If you go through the cycle many times with consciousness, you can start to figure out the kinds of things you crave and that excite you, but aren’t really true needs.
-They seem great at first, but don’t really satisfy anything deep within you.
+If you go through the cycle many times with consciousness, you can start to figure out the kinds of things you crave and that excite you, but that aren’t really true needs.
+They seem great at first, but they don’t really satisfy anything deep within you.